FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ## Scope

 The FOCUS working group will develop an open-source specification for billing data.
-The schema will define data dimensions, metrics, a set of attributes about billing data, and a common lexicon for describing billing data.
+The schema will define data [*dimensions*](#glossary:dimension), [*metrics*](#glossary:metric), a set of attributes about billing data, and a common lexicon for describing billing data.

 ## Design Notes